 Software developers today will likely shifting their app compatibility from 32-bits to 64-bits because of many benefits offered.
 If you still own 32-bits CPU, it is wise to upgrade to 64-bits system and update to Windows 64 version.

-To wrapping up here the table list of the differences Windows 32-bits vs Windows 64-bits
+Wrapping up: Table list of the differences Windows 32-bits vs Windows 64-bits

 |16-bits software compatibility||YES||NO|